hendfawaz/W01D04-HW-ResponsiveGrid/README.md

 ### requirements:

+- Add a media query for Laptop screens that displays 4 coloumns.
 - Add a media query for tablet screens that displays 3 coloumns.
 - Add a media query for mobile screens that displays all the cards vertically in in one column

 ### Grid Task
+### Laptop Screen Output

 ![task](images/four.png)

 ### Tablet Screen Output

 ![output](images/three.png)

+### Mobile Screen Output
+* it should have 1 card in each row so all the cards vertically in in one column